 Did you receive a hernia mesh implant and then suffer complications such as chronic pain, bulging, constipation, diarrhea, indigestion and/or sexual dysfunction?
 You may be eligible to bring a lawsuit against the company that made the mesh.
 In this article, our attorneys will explain the process.

-A hernia mesh lawsuit is a claim against the mesh manufacturer by a patient who suffered complications and injuries as a result of mesh failure.
+A hernia mesh lawsuit is a legal claim against the mesh manufacturer by a patient who suffered complications and injuries as a result of mesh failure.
 The lawsuits allege that the implant devices were defectively designed and that the manufacturers failed to warn patients adequately of known and foreseeable risks and side effects.

 There are currently tens of thousands of lawsuits pending against multiple manufacturers, most of them as part of federal multi-district litigations.
 We have compiled a list of hernia mesh brands and products currently the subject of litigation.
-Many of them are still on the market and being used by surgeons.
+Many of them are still on the market and still being used by surgeons.